 Bullying and mental health

-According to Mind the Workplace, a report by Mental Health America (MHA), workplace mental health has received increased attention in recent years.
-One of the main reasons for this is due to the fact that workplace mental health problems result in as much as 500 billion dollars of lost productivity and performance on an annual basis.
-But it’s more than just financial losses that a company experiences; overstressed, anxious, and unhealthy employees contribute to the creation of unhappy workplaces and lower the overall employee morale.
+According to Mind the Workplace, a report by Mental Health America (MHA), workplace mental health has received increased attention in recent years, in large part because it’s been directly linked to an annual loss of 500 billion dollars in productivity and performance.
+But the loss is more than financial.
+Overstressed, anxious, and unhealthy employees contribute to the creation of unhappy workplaces and lower overall employee morale.

 How can managers prevent workplace bullying?

-Eitan Meiri, an expert psychologist in the field of Abuse and Bullying and advisor to Cassiopeia, shared with me his top 6 steps that management can adopt in order to prevent workplace bullying.
+Eitan Meiri, an expert psychologist in the field of Abuse and Bullying, shared his top 6 steps that management can adopt to prevent workplace bullying with me.

-According to Meiri, the first step is to implement a clear and no-tolerance policy throughout the company that specifies bullying in any form will not be tolerated.
-If it should occur, it will be addressed with disciplinary procedures.
+According to Meiri, the first step is for companies to implement a clear no-tolerance policy that specifies bullying in any form will not be tolerated.
+If bullying occurs, it will be addressed with disciplinary procedures.

-This step is followed by publicizing the policy through an organized process so that all staff is made aware of the company’s standards of non-acceptable behavior.
+This next step is publicizing the policy so that all team members are made aware of the company’s standards regarding unacceptable behavior.
 The policy should be presented across the organization.
 If done well, it should promote company-wide awareness and healthy modes of communication.

 Measure and track using effective tools or products that help analyze the atmosphere at work and detect the risk of offensive behaviors.
-By using the right tools to measure employees’ experiences, companies can identify potential behaviors before they escalate, thus maintaining a positive and healthier work environment.
+With the right tools to measure employees’ experiences, companies can identify potential behaviors before they escalate, and maintain a positive and healthy work environment.

 Facilitate anti-bullying training at the management level, as well as for the rest of the company’s employees.
-In addition to sensitivity training, managers should be trained on how to take appropriate action after receiving employee complaints, and ways to resolve it.
+In addition to sensitivity training, managers should be trained on how to take appropriate action after receiving employee complaints and on ways to resolve them.

 Nominate a professional contact that is reliable and trained.
-The contact should be inside of the company and accessible to every employee who needs to reach out if they are being bullied or if they see someone else being a bully.
+The contact should be internal and accessible to every employee who needs to reach out if they are being bullied or if they see someone else being a bully.

 Establish a detailed process for dealing with any bullying incidents.
 The process can include grievance procedures, investigations, the timescale for action, and counseling.

-As companies continue to strive and look for ways to improve employee experience, they should remember that creating a favorable work environment does wonders for employee morale, and is a major driver for a happier and satisfied office.
-As we spend a large part of our time at work, incorporating the right measures will help managers better influence their employees’ day-to-day lives, resulting in a positive and more inclusive workplace.
+As companies continue to look for ways to improve employee experience, they should remember that creating a favorable work environment does wonders for employee morale.
+It’s also a major driver for happy and healthy work cultures.
+We spend a large part of our time at work and incorporating the right measures against bullying can help managers better influence their employees’ day-to-day lives, resulting in a positive and more inclusive workplace.

 From Shiran Yaroslavsky